MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/hardware-ids.md

 # Hardware ID

 A hardware ID is a vendor-defined identification string that Windows uses to match a device to an INF file.
 In most cases, a device has associated with it a list of hardware IDs.
-(However, there are exceptions − see [Identifiers for 1394 Devices](identifiers-for-1394-devices.md)).
-When an [*enumerator*](https://msdn.microsoft.com/library/windows/hardware/ff556279#wdkgloss-enumerator) reports a list of hardware IDs for a device, the hardware IDs should be listed in order of decreasing suitability.
+(However, there are exceptions − see Identifiers for 1394 Devices reports a list of hardware IDs for a device, the hardware IDs should be listed in order of decreasing suitability.